 How many friends and family… and work mates do we know that hate their jobs?
 Many will tell us, usually agonisingly so, just how much they hate their work and then admit to being in that career for years.
 Sometimes for decades.
-It seems an impossibly stupid thing to do, staying in a career that does not give us the stimulation or satisfaction we crave.
+They tell you they are too old to change careers, and that excuse seems to satisfy them.
+Yet it seems an impossibly stupid thing to do, staying in a career that does not give us the stimulation or satisfaction we crave.
 But so many of us do, our sanity saved only by our imagination and the daydream of being somewhere else and doing something else.

 And what of the reasons we give for staying in a career that we don’t love?
 ‘I need the money’.
 ‘The boss can’t survive without me’.
 ‘I am loyal,’ ‘It’s a job and it’s close to home’.
 The excuses are a dime a dozen and they all sound the same.
 The excuses we use are usually quite interchangeable.
 We can apply them to our health and our relationships as well, e.g. ‘I needed her money’.

 I heard Nigel Marsh, author of Fat Forty and Fired, say (in a TedX event) recently that if you don’t have plans for yourself, someone else will make you part of their plan.
 And that’s what we do, willingly hand over our soul and trade our own daydreams for the right to help someone else buy their yacht!